thecowan/wallpanel-android/README.md

 mqtt.username | String | The username to connect to MQTT with (or blank) |
 mqtt.password | String | The password to connect to MQTT with (or blank) | mqtt.sensorFrequency | Int | The frequency to post sensor data in seconds, or 0 to never post | 0

+## Credits

+WallPanel (Formerly HomeDash) is a fork from the [original WallPanel project](https://github.com/WallPanel-Project/wallpanel-android) developed by [quadportnick](https://github.com/quadportnick).